Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Introduction

-While many attacks require direct access to the victim's traffic, more recent work has shown how an \emph{unprivileged adversary} can indirectly infer the victim's traffic shape by inducing contention with the victim's traffic at a shared network element, and measuring resulting variations in the adversary's own traffic shape~\cite{agarwal2016moving, getoffmycloud, beautyburst}.
+While many of these attacks relied on direct access to the victim's traffic, more recent work has shown that an \emph{unprivileged adversary} can also indirectly infer the victim's traffic shape by inducing contention with the victim's traffic at a shared network element and measuring resulting variations in the adversary's own traffic shape~\cite{agarwal2016moving, getoffmycloud, beautyburst}.
 In fact, we were able to create such an indirect attack to recognize streamed videos with 96\% accuracy using a CNN classifier (\S\ref{sec:attack}).
 Such indirect attacks are of particular concern in public (IaaS) Clouds as adversaries can rent virtual machines (VMs) and even colocate with a victim's VM at low cost~\cite{getoffmycloud, inci2015seriously, inci2016efficient}.
 Hence, {\nsc}s \emph{should be a significant concern} for security researchers, Cloud tenants and Cloud providers alike.

-\textbf{Requirements for mitigating {\nsc}s.~} Any comprehensive mitigation of {\nsc} attacks in an IaaS Cloud must satisfy the following requirements. {\bf R1.} The mitigation must prevent leaks through all aspects of traffic shape, with provable guarantees. {\bf R2.} In line with basic Cloud philosophy, the mitigation must allow for elastic (dynamically adaptive) sharing of network resources. {\bf R3.} Although some overhead for mitigating a threat as strong as {\nsc}s is unavoidable, the mitigation should still permit responsive, client-facing services and not require excessive resources. {\bf R4.} The mitigation should work with any guest VM and accommodate bursty network traffic, with minimal application changes.
+\textbf{Requirements for mitigating {\nsc}s.~} Any comprehensive mitigation of {\nsc} attacks in an IaaS Cloud must satisfy the following requirements. {\bf R1.} The mitigation must prevent leaks through all aspects of \update{the shape of transmitted traffic}, with provable guarantees. {\bf R2.} In line with basic Cloud philosophy, the mitigation must allow for elastic (dynamically adaptive) sharing of network resources. {\bf R3.} Although some overhead for mitigating a threat as strong as {\nsc}s is unavoidable, the mitigation should still permit responsive, client-facing services and not require excessive resources. \mbox{{\bf R4.} The} mitigation should work with any guest VM and accommodate bursty network traffic, with minimal application changes.
 In other words, the mitigation should be \emph{general}.